shpml/fundamentals/10_chapter/09_exercise.md

 In this exercise we're going to practice manipulating the DOM by updating our "Reading List" site, which is a little outdated.

 For now, we'll run our JavaScript to update the DOM when the page loads.
 In the next lesson we'll take a look at how we can update the page based on a user's actions; maybe we'll add a list item when the user clicks on a button.
-Or, perhaps we'll remove a list item when the user clicks on an 'X' icon.
+Or, perhaps we'll remove a list item when the user clicks on an `X` icon.

 ###Instructions